cprevallet/siliconsneaker/README.md

 ```

 ## Features
 - Pace, cadence, heartrate, altitude, and split graphs are provided.
-(However, not all watches support provide all types.)
+Values provided are watch dependent.
 - The map provides a GPS generated path and a heat map based on deviation from average speed.
 - The graphs support the ability to zoom and pan the trends.
 - The ability to switch unit systems is provided.
 - In progress values are provided by a slider widget which will be reflected in the graph and on the map.
 - Text values for measurements are provided near the slider.
-- Overall summary values are provided (again depending on what the watch provides.)
+- Overall summary values are provided.
+Values are watch dependent.
 - Extensive tooltips are also provided.

 # Building from source